KittyGiraudel/site/_posts/2014-01-20-json-in-sass.md

 <section>
 If you are a reader of CSS-Tricks, you might have come across this article a while back about [making Sass talk to JavaScript with JSON](http://css-tricks.com/making-sass-talk-to-javascript-with-json/).
 The main idea behind this write up is to provide a way for JavaScript to access content from the stylesheet (a.k.a.
 CSS).

 While the idea is solid, the realization is very simple.
-There where no CSS magic behind it at all.
-Les James (the author) simply manually wrote some [JSON](http://json.org/) in the `content` property like this:
+There was no CSS magic behind it at all.
+Les James (the author) manually wrote some [JSON](http://json.org/) in the `content` property of body's `::before` pseudo-element, like this:

 <pre class="language-css"><code>body::before {
   display: none;